*Note: This event has passed. Please view the recording below.

-Educationally she earned an MPhil in Creative Writing at Cardiff University and has continued formal and informal training in community music, equity, and urbanism.
+She holds an MPhil in creative writing from Cardiff University and has continued formal and informal training in community music, equity, and urbanism.

-One of her pleasures is to advance imaginative thinking across disciplines.
-Towards that, she has sat on a number of advisory committees, including the RADIUS Fellowship at Beedie School of Business SFU, Kwi Awt Stelmexw Language + Arts Society for the Squamish People, the City of Vancouver Black History Month Citizen’s Advisory, and the Hogan’s Alley Working Group.
-She is a volunteer mentor for two Black youth cultural co-operatives, Ethọ́s Lab and Afro Van Connect and a producer/facilitator for the Social Venture Institute with Hollyhock Leadership Institute.
+One of Vanessa’s pleasures is to advance imaginative thinking across disciplines.
+To that end, she has sat on a number of advisory committees, including the RADIUS Fellowship Advisory Committee out of the SFU Beedie School of Business, Kwi Awt Stelmexw Language + Arts Society for the Squamish People, the City of Vancouver Black History Month Citizens’ Advisory, and the Hogan’s Alley Working Group.
+She is a volunteer mentor for two Black youth cultural co-operatives — Ethọ́s Lab and Afro Van Connect — and a producer and facilitator for the Social Venture Institute with Hollyhock Leadership Institute.

-In performance she has worked in music, film, television, and for her theatre work been nominated for a Jesse Richardson Theatre Award.
-As an artistic director she’s devised public celebrations and arts education programmes with The Arts Club Theatre Company, Emily Carr University of Art + Design, Capilano University, Portland Hotel Society and the Vancouver International Children’s Festival in addition to premier venues in the UK.
+In the performing arts, she has worked in music, film, television, and theatre, the last of which has earned her a nomination for a Jesse Richardson Theatre Award.
+As an artistic director, she’s devised public celebrations and arts education programs with the Arts Club Theatre Company, Emily Carr University of Art + Design, Capilano University, the Portland Hotel Society, and the Vancouver International Children’s Festival, in addition to premier venues in the UK.

-Her poetry and critical works have been anthologized in the UK, Holland, United States and Canada.
-She is the founder and song leader of a drop-in community choir open to all voices and Creative Together, is her voice based facilitation process you will experience today.
+Her poetry and critical works have been anthologized in the UK, Holland, the United States, and Canada.
+Vanessa is the founder and song leader of a drop-in community choir open to all voices, and Creative Together is her voice-based facilitation process you will experience in her Studio20 session.

-For her work in community engagement Richards was the 2018 recipient of the City of Vancouver’s Mayor’s Achievement Award.
+For her work in community engagement, Vanessa was the 2018 recipient of the City of Vancouver Mayor’s Achievement Award.

 Sarah Van Borek

-Jacqueline (she/her) is a Writing Specialist at Emily Carr University of Art + Design and the author of five books of poetry, the most recent of which, Flourish, was published in 2019 by ECW Press.
+Jacqueline (she/her) is a writing specialist at Emily Carr University of Art + Design and the author of five books of poetry, the most recent of which, Flourish, was published in 2019 by ECW Press.
 She was the inaugural poet-in-residence at the Judith Wright Centre of Contemporary Arts in Brisbane, Australia, and an artist-in-residence at Gorge Cottage in Launceston, Tasmania.
 She has held recent writing residencies in Granada and Berlin and is an active member of local, national, and international writing communities.
-She has worked as an instructor in the English department at Simon Fraser University, at several campuses, including Ts’zil Learning Centre on the territory of the Lil’wat Nation in Mount Currie, and the Secwepemc Learning Centre in Kamloops.
+She has worked as an instructor in the Department of English at Simon Fraser University and several other campuses, including Ts’zil Learning Centre on the territory of the Lil’wat Nation in Mount Currie and the Secwepemc Learning Centre in Kamloops.
 Her recent writing-related research investigates practices of reading in academic contexts and the role of generous curiosity in creating conditions for collaboration.
-She is a co-researcher in a SSHRC funded project exploring the potential of critical literacies and pedagogy-as-gift in post-secondary learning environments.
+She is a co-researcher in a Social Sciences and Humanities Research Council–funded project exploring the potential of critical literacies and pedagogy-as-gift in post-secondary learning environments.
 She is also at work on her first novel, The Daphnes or Dianas.